-CURATOR Jonathon Turner PARTNERS Rosyln Oxley9 Gallery and Sydney Gay and Lesbian Mardi Gras OTHER VENUES Rosyln Oxley9 Gallery, Sydney, 8 February–4 March 1995; Australian Centre for Contemporary Art, Melbourne, 11 March–13 April 1995; Auckland Art Gallery, 1 July–3 September 1995 PUBLICATION essay Jonathon Turner
+CURATOR Jonathan Turner PARTNERS Rosyln Oxley9 Gallery, Sydney, with Sydney Gay and Lesbian Mardi Gras OTHER VENUES Rosyln Oxley9 Gallery, 8 February–4 March 1995; Australian Centre for Contemporary Art, Melbourne, 11 March–13 April 1995; Auckland City Art Gallery, 1 July–3 September 1995 PUBLICATION essay Jonathan Turner

 Pierre et Gilles (Pierre Commoy and Gilles Blanchard) are gay icons, famous for their hand-coloured photos of saints and sinners, stars and hunks.
 Pierre is the photographer, Gilles the painter.